MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/work-folders-overview.md

 - Provide a single point of access to work files from a user's work and personal computers and devices.

-- Access work files while offline, and then sync with the central file server when the PC or device next has Internet or intranet connectivity.
+- Access work files while offline, and then sync with the central file server when the PC or device next has internet or intranet connectivity.

 - Deploy with existing deployments of Folder Redirection, Offline Files, and home folders.